-In her second book project (manuscript under advance contract with Cambridge University Press), she explains why coalitions between labor unions and social movements of informal and/or rural workers have formed in some developing countries and not in others.
-She explores how and why these coalitions endure in some cases and the ways in which they interact with political parties and the electoral arena.
+In her second book project (manuscript under advance contract with Cambridge University Press), she explains why coalitions between labor unions and social movements of informal and/or rural workers have formed in some developing countries.
+She explores how these coalitions are established and analyzes their connections with political parties.